 To define the helloWorld process steps:

-The steps are listed in Tools.
-Expand the listings and review the available steps.
+The steps are listed on the Tools tab.
+Take a moment to expand the listings and review the available steps.
 Many commonly used plugin steps are available in the default installation.

-Properties are displayed when the mouse-pointer is released over the design space.
+The Item Properties tab is displayed when the mouse-pointer is released over the design space.